Letting us know about a death

 Visit: gov.uk/browse/births-deaths-marriages/death

-Understand what happens with each different type of account and/or product we hold for someone that has passed away.
+Understand what happens with each different type of account we have for a person that has died.

 What happens with sole accounts when someone has passed away